xiaoylu/leetcode_category/SystemDesign/Readme.md

 * CA: RDBMS
 * CP: BigTable, HBase, Redis, MongoDB
 * AP: Dynamo, Cassendra
+  * Dynamo is a key value store where cassandra is a column wide store

 Cassendra
 ---
 A must read for developers
 http://abiasforaction.net/cassandra-architecture/

+Distributed Hash Table
+---
+Virtual Server Replicas and Keys are distributed on a Ring.